dreambitsfoundation/Monu-Framework/README.md

 	app.run();
 </script>
 ```
 _Note:_ A MonuApp instance cannot run without minimum one router.
 Most specifically the *root* MRouter instance.
-Calling a *run()* function without registering a root router will cause the app to throw exception.
+Calling a *`run()`* function without registering a root router will cause the app to throw exception and crash.

 _You will learn more about MRouter instance in the later part of this tutorial._